oakmac/standard-clojure-style-js/README.md

 ## Project Status and Stability

-As of Nov 2024, I think this formatter is ready for **most** Clojure codebases.
+As of April 2025, this formatter is ready for **most** Clojure codebases.
 There are still [some outstanding bugs] that I want to fix before releasing v1.0.0, but I do not want this project to live in "pre-1.0" forever.

 [some outstanding bugs]:https://github.com/oakmac/standard-clojure-style-js/labels/v1%20blocker